zackpuse/IoT-Tutorial/1-node-RED.md

 ---
 # 🔌  Connecting to the Raspberry Pi MQTT Broker

-### ⚠ Important clarification

-Node-RED does NOT require manual npm install for MQTT in most cases.

 Instead:

 ## ✔ Use built-in MQTT nodes OR enable via palette